 I’ve loved the written word for as long as I can remember.
 I used to run my hands over my publisher grandfather’s walls of books, mooning over typefaces and plumbing his thesaurus for strange, exotic-sounding words.
 My first major works included two epic poems (one about my love for Batman, one about my fifth grade love triangle) and a picture book about a pink, foul-mouthed dragon.
 It wasn’t until college that I realized I didn’t just love the writing itself: I revel in the collaborative effort it takes to put together a piece of writing, the rounds of back-and-forth editing and the physical process of turning words into a book.
 I spent long days writing clandestine poetry and talking students down from the writing ledge in CNU's Writing Center, which taught me a lot about how to write.
 Then I went backpacking in Europe in search of trouble and good stories.

-Now I split my time between teaching, writing, and working as an editor.
-Most of what I write is YA speculative fiction; I love writing "what if?" stories that explore truths by working through what could be.
-I'm passionate about reading and helping people become better writers in any way I can.
+I split my time between teaching high school, writing, and working as a freelance editor for travel-based publications.
+I love writing "what if?" stories that explore truths by working through what could be.
+My favorite things outside of writing are spending time in the wilderness, reading, traveling to faraway places, and hanging out with my family and friends.
 I've got a professional website over at www.katejarmstrong.com where you can read more about my editorial work.
-I'm always on the hunt for book recommendations and am more than happy to read books for review!